mstksg/advent-of-code-2020/reflections.md

-The main insight here probably is that the puzzle is just describing that the seat ID's are straight up binary notation for numerals, with F/L representing what is traditionally 0, and B/R representing what si traditionally 1.
+The main insight here probably is that the puzzle is just describing that the seat ID's are straight up binary notation for numerals, with F/L representing what is traditionally 0, and B/R representing what is traditionally 1.
 So we can use any of our binary parsers from the standard libraries, or we can just directly pull it into binary.